Will Donald Trump be able to save TikTok in the US? – DW – 01/07/2025

 While the US Justice Department, has urged the Supreme Court to reject Trump's request, the President-elect is reportedly already in talks for a political solution.

-John Strand believes Trump will have significant influence over the outcome of the issue.
+Strand believes Trump will have significant influence over the outcome of the issue.
 "Despite many reports, I don't think Trump has changed his mind about TikTok.
 The battle against the platform started during his first term.
-He now wants credit for resolving the issue," said Strand.
+He now wants credit for resolving the issue," he said.

 How important is the US market for TikTok?